skellis46/finger-pointing-moon/project-partners.md

 - S'ALA: require translation of materials/payment to install

 contacted:
-- The Work Room (Anita Clark): 20201002
 - Australia: Dancehouse (Josh Wright): 20201002

 yet to approach:
-- Siobhan Davies Dance
+- Siobhan Davies Dance (waiting to hear back from Sue about how best to discuss with their change of team)

 _unforgettable_

 yet to approach:
-- Robyn Cabaret at Sadlers (waiting on Eddie)
+- Robyn Cabaret at Sadlers
+- Bassano del Grappa?
 - CDS

 confirmed:
 - Yorkshire Dance: confirmed
+- The Work Room (Anita Clark): confirmed 20201011

 contacted:
-- The Place: contacted Eddie 20200916; again 20201002

 - San Francisco space? -- contacted Christian Burns 20200916
 - contacted Debbie Williams about Choreomundus contacts

+no:
-- The Work Room (Anita Clark): 20201002
+- The Place: contacted Eddie 20200916; again 20201002

 >from Je-S help: